yonasBSD/nerdlog/README.md

 ### Super important

-- Config (and have one ready with all our hosts)
-- When logs are being reloaded, clear table first
+- Changing time period
 - On startup, have some state like "connecting" and don't panic if a query is made.
 Also, query 1h right away
+- Only use logs for the fully covered time period (the shortest one from all nodes)
+- Config (and have one ready with all our hosts)